Vote from the Center: 6 DoF Pose Estimation in RGB-D Images by Radial Keypoint Voting: Related Work

 Estimating 6 DoF pose has been extensively addressed in the literature~\cite{lowe1999object,hinterstoisser2012model,posecnn,brachmann2014learning}.
 Recent deep learning-based methods use CNNs to generate pose and can be generally classified into the three categories of \emph{viewpoint-based}~\cite{hinterstoisser2012model}, \emph{keypoint-based}~\cite{posecnn}, and \emph{voting-based} methods~\cite{houghnet}.

-\textbf{Viewpoint-based methods} predict 6 DoF poses without textured models.
+\textbf{Viewpoint-based methods} predict 6 DoF poses by matching 3D or projected 2D templates.
 In~\cite{park2019pix2pose}, a generative auto-encoder architecture used a GAN to convert RGB images into 3D coordinates, similar to the image-to-image translation task.
-Generated pixel-wise predictions were used in multiple stages to form 2D-3D correspondences to estimate poses with RANSAC-based PnP.
+Generated pixel-wise predictions were used in multiple stages to form 2D to 3D correspondences to estimate poses with RANSAC-based PnP.
 Manhardt~\etal~\cite{Manhardt_2019_ICCV} proposed predicting several 6 DoF poses for each object instance to estimate the pose distribution generated by symmetries and repetitive textures.
 Each predicted hypothesis corresponded to a single 3D translation and rotation, and estimated hypotheses collapsed onto the same valid pose when the object appearance was unique.
-Recent variations include Trabelsi~\etal~\cite{trabelsi2021ppn}, who used a multi-task CNN-based encoder/multi-decoder network, and Wang~\etal~\cite{wang2020self6d} and~\cite{labbe2020cosypose,Park2020NOL,Shao_2020_PFRL}, who used a rendering method by a self-supervised model on unannotated real RGB-D data to find a visually and geometrically optimal alignment.
+Recent variations include Trabelsi~\etal~\cite{trabelsi2021ppn}, who used a multi-task CNN-based encoder/multi-decoder network, and Wang~\etal~\cite{wang2020self6d} and~\cite{labbe2020cosypose,Park2020NOL,Shao_2020_PFRL}, who used a rendering method by a self-supervised model on unannotated real RGB-D data to find an optimal alignment.

-\textbf{Keypoint-based methods} detect specified object-centric keypoints and apply the Perspective-n-Point (PnP) algorithm for final pose estimation.
+\textbf{Keypoint-based methods} detect specified object-centric keypoints and apply PnP for final pose estimation.
 Hu~\etal~\cite{hu2019segmentation} proposed a segmentation-driven 6 DoF pose estimation method which used the visible parts of objects for local pose prediction from 2D keypoint locations.
 They then used the output confidence scores of a YOLO-based~\cite{redmon2018yolov3} network to establish 2D to 3D correspondences between the image and the object’s 3D model.
-Zakharov~\etal~\cite{zakharov2019dpod} proposed a dense pose object detector to estimate dense 2D-3D correspondence maps between an input image and available 3D models, recovering 6 DoF pose using PnP and RANSAC.
+Zakharov~\etal~\cite{zakharov2019dpod} proposed a dense pose object detector to estimate dense 2D to 3D correspondence maps between an input image and available 3D models, recovering 6 DoF pose using PnP and RANSAC.
 In addition to RGB data, depth information was used in~\cite{PVN3d} to detect 3D keypoints with a Deep Hough Voting network, with the 6 DoF pose parameters then fit with a least-squares method.